Roma Bindroo

 A drastic yet rewarding turn of events

-When asked about a defining moment in his career, Vittal tells us about his initial days at a young start-up enterprise.
+When asked about a defining moment in his career, Babu tells us about his initial days at a young start-up enterprise.
 He had entered the start-up ecosystem for the first time and his experiences were filled with lessons, realisations, and a decent share of unlearning too.
-Vittal admits that as an HR professional, he often refused to adapt to changing circumstances such as policies, structures, and processes.
+Babu admits that as an HR professional, he often refused to adapt to changing circumstances such as policies, structures, and processes.
 Being in the start-up world softened his attitude and helped him become a skilled and empathetic “people person”.
-From learning how to articulate a problem statement cohesively to understanding the right way to approach a problem, Vittal has experienced a transition in his career that’s been immensely rewarding.
+From learning how to articulate a problem statement cohesively to understanding the right way to approach a problem, Babu has experienced a transition in his career that’s been immensely rewarding.

 Spill The Beans